JKutt/transformers_segmentation/courses/deepMag/report/document.md

 ## Complex structure simulations

-To truly test the FFT based forward kernel more complex models are required.
+To do an optimal test of the FFT based forward kernel models resembling geology is much more practical.
+Meaning more complex models are required.
 Fortunately [noddyverse](10.5194/essd-14-381-2022) has generated numerous models specifically designed for potential fields simulations ([](#noddy3d)).
-Moving on from simple models, large scale structural and intrusive models.
-With calculations done in the frequency domain objects near the edges can have harmful effects by being repeated in different quadrants ([](https://doi.org/10.1190/tle41070454.1)).
-However, with the shift operations during the calculation, padding can be added that removes this effect.
+Moving on from simple models, large scale structural and intrusive models are available.

+With calculations done in the frequency domain objects near the edges can have harmful effects by appearing repeated in different quadrants ([](https://doi.org/10.1190/tle41070454.1)).
+However, with the shift operations in modern science packages, during the calculation padding can be added that removes this effect.

 ```{figure} ./figures/01-noddymodel3d.png
 :name: noddy3d